teiid/openshift/README.md

     http://teiiddemo-$yourdomain.rhcloud.com/vdbmanager

-On the VDB Manager application page, a link is provided showing how to add different sources.
+On the VDB Manager page, a link is provided to an article which shows how to add sources.

-Also a simple WebQuery application will be deployed at
+A WebQuery application is also deployed at

     http://teiiddemo-$yourdomain.rhcloud.com/webquery

-After making VDB modifications, you can go to the Web Query application to run some test queries.
+Go to the WebQuery page to see the available VDB and JDBC sources, and to run test queries.